June 27, 2015

 Recognizing the risks

 Remote network access can be enabled through a IPSec or SSL VPN server, or simply via a cloud computing service.
 Regardless of the method you choose for your organization, you need to set specific security parameters to ensure no unknown devices or suspicious IP addresses are able to access it.

 Even though this is commonly seen as a great practice, none of these solutions is flawless.
-As shown on this infographic by SecureLink, VPN and shared desktop are highly vulnerable to data breaches that mostly happen by exploiting privileged accounts.
+While VPNs themselves aren’t vulnerable the privileged accounts that control them can be.
+The same goes for shared desktops.
 The cloud, on the other hand, carries a whole new degree or risk depending on the applications you choose to move to it.